Prepare to care for others: you'll do that here.

 Transfer of Credits:

-• A master's degree in counseling or education from a regionally accredited institution of higher education.
+2. 2.
+A master's degree in counseling or related field from a regionally accredited institution of higher education.
 If not, the student will be required to take additional graduate work (admission under provisional status) before regular admission is granted.

-In addition, international applicants must have a minimum IELTS score of 7.0 OR TOEFL score of 95.
+International applicants must also have a minimum IELTS Academic score of 7.0, TOEFL iBT score of 95, PTE Academic score of 64 or Duolingo English score of 125.
 This requirement is for non-United States citizens who are not native English speakers.
-Students from the United Kingdom, Canada, Australia and New Zealand are exempt from English proficiency verification.
+Students from countries where English is known to be the official language of education are exempt from English proficiency verification.
+For a complete list of countries, visit https://semo.edu/international/admissions/policies.html.

 Probationary Admission